Aboriginal land, native title and heritage

 - a process for claims to crown land and Aboriginal owned pastoral leases (outside towns);

-- the establishment of land councils to, among other functions, represent the interests of traditional owners of Aboriginal land, and protect sacred sites on any land;
+- the establishment of Land Councils to, among other functions, represent the interests of traditional owners of Aboriginal land, and protect sacred sites on any land;

 - Aboriginal land cannot be compulsorily acquired or forfeited under any Northern Territory law.
-Power to compulsorily acquire is vested in the responsible Commonwealth Minister under the Lands Acquisition Act 1989 (Cth), and during the Intervention, the Commonwealth compulsorily acquired 5 year leases over 65 Aboriginal communities under the Northern Territory National Emergency Response Act 2007 (Cth); and
+Power to compulsorily acquire is vested in the responsible Commonwealth Minister under the Lands Acquisition Act 1989 (Cth), and during the Intervention, the Commonwealth compulsorily acquired 5 year leases over 65 Aboriginal communities under the now-repealed Northern Territory National Emergency Response Act 2007 (Cth);

 - Northern Territory laws apply to Aboriginal land (eg criminal law), except where not capable of operating concurrently with the ALRA (eg compulsory acquisition law).